Diabetes in Cats: FAQs for Australian Cat Owners

 Regular Meal ScheduleDivide daily food into two or more smaller meals to avoid sugar spikes.
 Consistency is key.

-No Free FeedingKeep an eye on their meals and don’t leave tucker out all day.
-Keeping portions in check is key.
+No Free FeedingKeep an eye on what your pet eats and avoid leaving tucker out all day.
+Controlling portions is important.

 Fresh WaterEnsure your cat has access to clean, fresh water at all times.
 Dehydration can worsen diabetes.